nadig-google/cluster-director-mcp/README.md

   - Agentic prompt: Show me information about my cluster
   - QA Assistant: What VM-types does Cluster Director support
   - QA Assistant: Does Cluster Director handle topology automatically during cluster creation
-  - What came first?
+  - QA Assistant: What came first?
 The chicken or the egg
   ```

 ## Tools